JoshuaJFHolloway/TL/README.md

 of the code itself.
 I know that having a polished look was not priority.

-- React route and time:
+- React router and time:

 As aforementioned in the previous section, I decided to learn react router.
 It was both a learning opportunity and an architectural decision.
 The trade off of doing this instead of using buttons and onClick functions that just